Gaelleroy/iris-rwe-pipeline/infra/README.md

 bash infra/deploy.sh
 ```

-Then confirm the SNS subscription email — without it you get no alerts.
+Then confirm the SNS subscription email, without it you get no alerts.

 ## Run